soundpress/RulesOfNYC/docs/c36/index.rst

 (e) the degree of involvement or direction by such an elected official or the official’s agent in such organization’s policies, operations, and activities;

-(f) the degree to which public servants, acting under the authority or direction of the elected official or an agent of the elected official, perform duties on behalf of the organization as part of their official City employment; and
+(f) the degree to which public servants, acting under the authority or direction of the elected official or an agent of the elected official, perform duties on behalf of the organization as part of their official City employment;

+(g) whether the purpose of the organization advances either the mission of a City agency under the control of the elected official or the political or policy interests of the elected official; and

-(g) the purpose of the organization.
+(h) whether more than one elected official serves on the board of the organization.